evuraan/MythicalMythTV/maestro/README.md

 ##### Custom pickup folder

-You can write your processed (roku-playable) files into `/anotherFolder`, and use this folder as the `-recordingsPath` argument:
+You can write your processed (roku-playable) files into `/anotherFolder`, and use this folder as the `-pickupFolder` argument:

 ```bash
 $ mkdir /anotherFolder